cynotebo/KM-Workshop/Module 1.md

 ![](images/chkstatus2.png)

 ## Searching the Content
 Now that the content has been indexed, we can use the portal to test some search queries.
-Open the "search explorer" and enter a search query such as "MPS" to allow us to find all document that refer to the disease MPS, and press "Search".
+Open the **Search explorer** and enter a search query such as "MPS" to allow us to find all document that refer to the disease MPS, and press "Search".
 Try adjusting the query with different phrases and terms to get an idea of the content.

  ![](images/srchexplore.png)